logzio/logz-docs/_source/logzio_collections/_prometheus-sources/otel-metrics-k8s-helm.md

 ##### Check Logz.io for your metrics

-Give your metrics some time to get from your system to ours, and then open [Logz.io](https://app.logz.io/).
+Give your metrics some time to get from your system to ours, then open [Logz.io](https://app.logz.io/).

-####  Customizing default parameters
+####  Customizing Helm chart parameters

-You can use the following options to update your default parameter values:
+You can use the following options to update the Helm chart parameters:

 * Specify parameters using the `--set key=value[,key=value]` argument to `helm install`